apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/HLL_EN.md

 HLL_HASH(column_name)
 Generate HLL column types for insert or import, see the instructions for the use of imports

+EMPTY_HLL()
+Generate empty HLL column types for insert or import, see the instructions for the use of imports

 ## example
 1. First create a table with HLL columns create table test(